-In this itinerary, accommodation is entirely at tea houses
+In this itinerary, accommodation is entirely at tea houses.

-- Day 1: You disembark in Kathmandu.
-It overflows with attractions such as Durbar Square, whose temples date to the 12th century, Boudhanath Stupa, one of the largest in the world, and the Pashupatinath Temple, the most important Hindu temple in the country.
+Day 2: As your trek is prepared, you explore Kathmandu and the surrounding valley.
+Kathmandu overflows with attractions such as Durbar Square, whose temples date to the 12th century, Boudhanath Stupa, one of the largest in the world, and the Pashupatinath Temple, the most important Hindu temple in the country.

 No paper maps are published.
 The only book dedicated to Gosainkunda Lake is Application Of GIS In Bathymetric Mapping Of Gosainkunda Lake by Sudip Raj Niroula, which discusses the lake’s morphometry (shape, size, volume and depth) and is of little interest to trekkers.